Skip to content

 client = Tina4::TestClient.new

-result = client.get("/api/products")
+resp = client.get("/api/products")

-result = client.get("/api/products?category=Electronics")
+resp = client.get("/api/products?category=Electronics")

-result = client.post("/api/products", { name: "Widget", price: 9.99 })
+resp = client.post("/api/products", json: { name: "Widget", price: 9.99 })

-result = client.put("/api/products/1", { name: "Updated Widget" })
+resp = client.put("/api/products/1", json: { name: "Updated Widget" })

-# DELETE request
+# DELETE — no body

-result = client.delete("/api/products/1")
+resp = client.delete("/api/products/1")

 ruby

-result.status # HTTP status code (200, 201, 404, etc.)
+resp.status # HTTP status code (200, 201, 404, ...)

 5. Testing ORM Models